"Make this place holy!"

 Bishop John Martin Henni established the Seminary in his Milwaukee residence in 1845.
 The Archdiocese of Milwaukee was only two years old and urgently needed priests to serve German Catholic immigrants.

-Ten years later, the seminary moved just south of Milwaukee, to a site that included land from the Lake Drive Franciscan Sisters.
-The new building was dedicated January 29, 1856, the feast day of St. Francis de Sales.
+Ten years later, the Seminary moved just south of Milwaukee, to a site that included land from the Lake Drive Franciscan Sisters.
+The new building, designed by Victor Schulte, was dedicated January 29, 1856, the feast day of St. Francis de Sales.

 In the 1970s, the Seminary offered graduate degree programs for lay candidates.
 In the 1980s, programs were added for the diaconate and for lay ministers.